Academic Standing Procedure

 * For more information about these categories, please see the Academic Standing Definitions in the Academic Standing Policy.

 - On pre-set dates at the end of each semester, or as required, the Promotions Review Committee (PRC) will review final course grades.
-The Program Communication Liaison (PCL) or Clinical Liaison Officer (CLO) or their designate, on behalf of the PRC, will provide to the Office of the Registrar:
+The Program Communication Liaison (PCL) or Clinical Liaison Officer (CLO) or their designate, on behalf of the PRC, will provide to the Registrar:

-- A list of all students eligible for supplemental activity whose academic standing is yet to be determined.
+- A list of all students eligible for supplemental activity whose academic standing is yet to be determined; and

-- Within one (1) business day of the PRC, the Registrar will notify the students who do not qualify for a supplemental, by e-mail of the Academic Appeal Policy (all official notices are sent only to a student’s Michener email account).
-The e-mail will be copied to the PCL or CLO or their designate..
+- Within one (1) business day of the PRC, the Registrar will notify the students who do not qualify for a supplemental, by email of the Academic Appeal Policy (all official notices are sent only to a student’s Michener email account).
+The e-mail will be copied to the PCL or CLO or their designate and the AA for the program.
 Students who are considering Appeal are advised to prepare for supplemental assessment(s) in the event that an appeal is successful.
 Students on Probation II for non-academic violations will also be notified of their standing at this time by the Registrar.

 - Students awaiting supplemental evaluation should attend classes as per their schedule, until such time as the supplementary assessment is completed and graded, and the academic standing is established.